sameem97/tech501-week-1/agile/README.md

 ## Intro Agile

-Agile is a software delivery metholody, developed to combat traditional software development (Waterfall) that was reliant on processes over people.
+Agile is a software delivery philosophy, developed to combat traditional software development (Waterfall) that was reliant on processes over people.

 Agile came about as a set of principles, with various implementations (e.g. TDD, Scrum, Lean, Kanban).